JOURNEY TO THE MIDNIGHT SUN

 John looked to Emma, “Is there another way?”

-“Well, providing we can find it, this path is a straight shot to the lake.
+“Well, providing we can find it, this path is a straight shot to the lake,” Emma replied.”
 Otherwise, there are waterways to the north and south.
-From here the river continues north, winding and curving before turning east to eventually make its way to the northern tip of the lake.
+To the north, the river continues from here, winding and curving before turning east to eventually make its way to the northern tip of the lake.
 It would cost us many extra days of travel.
-To our southeast there’s a small stream that also leads to the lake.
-The problem is, it winds like a piece of tread picked up and thrown down by the wind.
+To our southeast, there’s a small stream that also leads to the lake.
+The problem is, it winds like a piece of thread picked up and thrown down by the wind.
 And the terrain there is unfavorable.
-By its course, every stone’s throw would be multiplied by three of four.”
+By its course, every stone’s throw would be multiplied by three or more.”

-“And beyond the stream,” Jessie put in, “is rugged territory, hills that stretch south to our summer hunting grounds.
-Our only option would be to go around them and that would be an undertaking.”
+“Rugged hills lie beyond that stream,” Jessie added.
+“They stretch south to our summer hunting grounds.
+Our only option would be to go around them, and that would be an undertaking.”

 “That would put us out in this cold for another moon,” Mia asserted.